Broadchurch: Music

 Broadchurch creator Chris Chibnall had long been a fan of Icelandic composer and musician Ólafur Arnalds, and owned all of his albums.
 While writing Broadchurch, Chibnall listened constantly to Ólafur's music.
 He later told Ólafur that the "entire feel of the show was inspired by" his music.

 Ólafur agreed to join the production in December 2012.
 To compose the music for the first series of Broadchurch, Ólafur read the show's scripts to put himself in the right mood.
 He also researched sounds which might be heard in the Dorset area.
 He then improvised at the piano and composed several themes, some for the series as a whole and some for characters. Ólafur also composed certain sounds using synthesisers and electronic sound generators to go with certain spaces, such as the cliffs.
 Once he saw the completed footage for the first episode, he rearranged some themes to fit the imagery and composed some new themes as well.
 Because there was so little time between his being hired and the air date, Ólafur composed very quickly and spent very long days at work.
-He had just four months to generate about 30 minutes of sound and music for each episode, spending one-and-a-half to two weeks on the music for each episode.
+He had just four months to generate about 30 minutes of sound and music for each episode, spending one and a half to two weeks on the music for each episode.
 Despite the time crunch, Ólafur credited Chibnall's relaxed attitude as the key to the music's success.

 The music for Broadchurch deliberately avoided a typical orchestral score, which Ólafur felt sounded too large and perfect.
 The score was written for a string quartet and piano, accompanied by electronic sound.
-Recording, which took just five days, was done in an empty church in Reykjavik.
+Recording, which took just five days, was done in an empty church in Reykjavík.
 The musical soundtrack to Broadchurch series one includes four pieces: "So Close" (the only one to have lyrics), "Suspects", "Arcade", and "Broken".
 "So Close" plays at the end of each episode. Ólafur collaborated with the singer Arnór Dan of the Icelandic band Agent Fresco, with whom he had worked on his third studio album, For Now I Am Winter, released in February 2013.
 Arnór wrote the vocal melody, while Ólafur wrote the rest of the song.
 Chibnall contributed the lyrics.
 According to Chibnall, the song holds clues to the killer's identity.

 The Broadchurch (Music From the Original Soundtrack) extended play album was released on 15 April 2013 by Mercury Classics, a division of Decca Records.
 A second edition that includes songs from the first two series (excluding "Broken" from the first edition) was released in January 2015.

 An album for the third series, titled Broadchurch - The Final Chapter (Music from the Original TV Series) was released on 1 April 2017.

 Some of Ólafur's work for Broadchurch appears in the trailer for the Fantastic Four movie reboot.